drshahizan/BDM/materials/data_journey.md

 # The Data Journey: From Raw to Refined

+In the world of data management, the process of transforming raw data into valuable, refined information is a multifaceted journey.
+Let's dive deeper into the various stages and components of this data journey.

 <p align="center">
 <img src="../images/data_journey.gif"  height="800" />
 </p>

-## The Data Journey: From Raw to Refined

-In the world of data management, the process of transforming raw data into valuable, refined information is a multifaceted journey.
-Let's dive deeper into the various stages and components of this data journey.

 ### **1. Data Ingestion and Source Schema Matching**